Rules of Conduct

 Lorenzo de’ Medici takes seriously its academic mission of fostering the creative and intellectual potential of each of its students in an international environment that values tolerance and respect.
 We believe in the concept of informed decision-making and wish to promote healthy behaviour.

-In order to maintain an atmosphere that nurtures this potential, Lorenzo de’ Medici has established Rules of Conduct consistent with its goals and values.
+In order to maintain an atmosphere that nurtures this potential, Lorenzo de’ Medici has established Rules of Conduct consistent with its mission and values.

 By accepting admission to Lorenzo de’ Medici, students are accepting the conditions as described in these Rules of Conduct.